Swedish Public Employment Service

 The agency has a special responsibility to work with the Swedish Social Insurance Agency (Försäkringskassan) to help those with reduced working capacity back to employment.

 Newly arrived immigrants and refugees have the right to participate in different measures and programmes.
 In some cases, the agency can give economic compensation, such as wage subsidies, to employers.

 The agency has an additional responsibility to monitor job seekers to prevent benefit and insurance fraud, and should provide unemployment forecasts and statistics to the government.

 History

 The agency used to sort under the now defunct Swedish Labour Market Agency (Arbetsmarknadsverket, AMV) and its offices belonged to the county labour boards, until it was decided that it should form its own agency under Ministry of Employment in 2008.

 Organisation

-In 2018, the agency had 13,000 employees, in 242 local offices, grouped into eleven market areas.
-It is led by Director-General Maria Mindhammar, from the head office in Stockholm.
+In 2018, the agency had 13,000 employees, in 242 local offices, grouped into eleven market areas, currently led by Director-General Maria Hemström Hemmingsson, from the head office in Stockholm.

 As a consequence of a political deal between the minority government and parts of the opposition the agency had its budget severely cut in the end of 2018.
 On 30 January 2019, 4,500 of the employees were given their notice.